InteractiveComputerGraphics/SPlisHSPlasH/doc/cmake_options.md

 Generate a shared library object which can be imported into python scripts and exposes C++ functionality to the python interpreter.
 *Default:On*
 *Options:<On|Off>*

+## USE_DEBUG_TOOLS

+Adds a debug tools tab to the graphical user interface which allows to  generate additional particle data for debugging.
+Note that generating the additional data will slightly decrease the performance of the simulation.